Skip to main content

 Recruiting Now »

-An Open-Label, Single-Arm Study to Evaluate the Efficacy, Pharmacokinetics, and Safety of Etrasimod in Adolescent Participants with Moderately to Severely Active Ulcerative Colitis
+A Study to Evaluate the Efficacy and Safety of MK-8690 in Participants With Moderately to Severely Active Ulcerative Colitis

 Phase 2